open-risk/equinox/docs/source/setup.rst

 Manual installation from sources
 --------------------------------
-The manual installation path is recommended if you want to use the latest release, dig into and inspect the equinox code base or if you want to contribute to equinox.
+The manual installation path is recommended if you want to use the latest release, dig into and inspect the equinox code base and/or if you want to contribute to equinox development.

 Step 1: Download the github sources to your preferred directory